Kyoto: Kyoto City Assembly

 The legislative city assembly has 67 elected members, and terms are four years in length.
-As of 2022, the assembly is controlled by a coalition of members affiliated with the Liberal Democratic Party, Komeito, and the Democratic Civic Forum.
+As of 2024, the assembly is controlled by a coalition of members affiliated with the Liberal Democratic Party, Komeito, and the Democratic Civic Forum.

 List of mayors

 Between the founding of the modern city and 1898, the governor of Kyoto Prefecture also acted as the mayor of the city of Kyoto.
 From 1898 through the Second World War, mayors were nominated by the Kyoto City Assembly and appointed by the Minister of Home Affairs.

 Since 1947, mayors of Kyoto have been chosen by direct election to four-year terms.
-As of 2022, there have been nine mayors elected using this system.
+As of 2024, there have been ten mayors elected using this system.
 While some mayors have resigned or died in office, no mayor has lost a reelection bid in the postwar period.
-In the 2020 Kyoto mayoral election, independent candidate Daisaku Kadokawa was re-elected for the third time, supported by the Liberal Democratic Party, Komeito, the Constitutional Democratic Party, the Democratic Party for the People, and the Social Democratic Party.
+In the 2024 Kyoto mayoral election, independent candidate Koji Matsui was elected for the first time, supported by the Liberal Democratic Party, Komeito, the Constitutional Democratic Party, and the Democratic Party for the People.